O. J. Simpson: Buffalo Bills

 Simpson entered professional football with high expectations, but struggled in his first three years, averaging only 622 yards per season.
 Bills coach John Rauch, not wanting to build an offense around one running back, assigned Simpson to do blocking and receiving duties at the expense of running the ball.
-In 1971, Rauch resigned as head coach and the Bills brought in Harvey Johnson.
+In 1971, Rauch resigned as head coach, and the Bills brought in Harvey Johnson.
 Despite Johnson devising a new offense for Simpson, Simpson was still ineffective that year.
 After the 1971 season, the Bills fired Johnson and brought in Lou Saban as head coach.
 Unlike Rauch, Saban made Simpson the centerpiece of the Bills offense.

 In 1972, Simpson rushed for over 1,000 yards for the first time in his career, gaining a league-leading total of 1,251 yards.
-In 1973, Simpson became the first player to break the highly coveted 2,000 yard rushing mark, with 2,003 total rushing yards and 12 touchdowns.
+In 1973, Simpson became the first player to break the highly coveted 2,000-yard rushing mark, with 2,003 total rushing yards and 12 touchdowns.
 Simpson broke the mark during the last game of the season against the New York Jets with a seven-yard rush.
 That same game also saw Simpson break Jim Brown's single-season rushing record of 1,863 yards.
 For his performance, Simpson won that year's NFL MVP Award and Bert Bell Award.
-While other players have broken the 2,000-yard mark since Simpson, his record was established in a time when the NFL had only 14 games per season, as opposed to the 16-game seasons that began in 1978.
-Simpson still holds the rushing record for 14 games.
+He was also named The Sporting News Athlete of the Year.
+While other players have broken the 2,000-yard mark since Simpson, his record was established when the NFL had only 14 games per season, as opposed to the 16-game seasons that began in 1978.
+In 2013, Simpson was reported still holding the rushing record for 14 games.